 Because they’re lighter, more fun, and more efficient.
 Backcountry skiing is hard, blades make it easier, on the up, and the down.

-What’s the difference between the “Regular” and “Premium” Blades?
+What’s the difference between the “Standard” and “Premium” Blades?

 The “Premium” blades step it up a notch.
 They use a Paulownia and Poplar mix core, along with a full carbon layup that saves about 180g per foot.
 (For reference, 180g is approximately equivalent to the weight of an adult hamster, or four pop tarts.)
 They use the exact same shape and rocker profile as the regular blades and feel about the same in most snow conditions, but shave some weight so you can bring an extra beer to the top.
 If you’re only planning to tour on your blades, and you want the lightest possible setup, this is the option for you.